 Yes, it is possible for foreign buyers to obtain a mortgage in Portugal.
 Many banks offer mortgage options for non-residents, but terms may vary.

-While it is not mandatory, it is highly recommended to hire a local buyers agent or a qualified lawyer to assist with the legal aspects of the transaction, ensuring a smooth and secure purchase.
+While it is not mandatory, it is highly recommended to hire a local buyers agent or a qualified lawyer to assist with the legal aspects of the transaction, next ensuring a smooth and secure purchase.

-The buying process typically takes 4-6 weeks, but it can vary depending on various factors, including the complexity of the transaction and obtaining necessary documents.
+Moreover, he buying process typically takes 4-6 weeks, but it can vary depending on various factors, including the complexity of the transaction and obtaining necessary documents.